-Understandable, as the mysterious art of the skilled fabricator and the complex machinery will beyond the ability of the inexperienced to comprehend.
+Understandable, as the mysterious art of the skilled fabricator and the complex machinery will, more than likely, beyond the ability of the inexperienced restorer to comprehend, let alone do.

 While repairing localised areas of a car body remains in the realm of the panel beater, metal fabrication requires an entirely different set of skills.
 However, the fabricator should also have well-developed panel beating skills at their fingertips.